C3n7ral051nt4g3ncy/cURL_for_OSINT/README.md

 ```
 $ curl cli.fyi/elysee.fr
 ```
-Perfect results:
+Perfect results: 👍

 <img width="633" src="https://user-images.githubusercontent.com/104733166/186533013-2716e467-0e82-4fb9-87bc-003cd0a355d1.png">

 <br>

-I will add a personal touch to the command, with some color, it isn't a big difference with these results, but wait until you see how it works further below with messy results and how the jq command can really make a difference.
+I will add my personal touch to this command, with some added color, the color doesn't show as a big difference with these results, but wait until you see how it works further-on below with messy results and how the `jq` command can really make a difference.

 <br>